-The school council team were elected at the start of term ensuring that each key stage and House at BGS are being represented.
-The students applied for the role demonstrating their desire to be heard, represent the voices of their peers and to make positive changes at BGS.
+The school council team are elected at the start of term to that each key stage and House at BGS are represented.
+The students applying for the role need to demonstrate their desire to be heard, to represent the voices of their peers and to make positive changes at BGS.

 Regular updates of school council initiatives will be posted here…

 The School Council has chosen the Tanzanian Children’s Fund and Sports Relief as our charities this academic year.
 There will be “Old School” sporting events such as the egg & spoon race plus a non-uniform day during Sports Relief week in March 2018.

 Our current Year 8 students have established Pen Pals with children in Tanzania and we look forward to continuing this whilst raising money for this great charity too.